free-doughnuts/programs_terraform/README.md

 # About

-- this programs is sperated by modules.
+- the programs is sperated by modules.
 - each module has its own:
 > - main.tf
 > - variables.tf